Tucupita Marcano Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.

-- The Giants have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Giants have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- Giants pitchers combine to give up 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Giants pitchers combine to rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).

-- DeSclafani makes the start for the Giants, his 11th of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- Brebbia (2-0) takes the mound for the Giants in his fourth start of the season.
+He has a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.

-- The righty last appeared on Wednesday against the Minnesota Twins, when he threw five innings, allowing four earned runs while giving up six hits.
+- The righty last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.